kubernetes/website/content/en/blog/_posts/2022-08-25-pod-security/index.md

 * Privilege escalation - The `allowPrivilegeEscalation` field on container security contexts
 * Capabilities - The requirement to drop `ALL` capabilities in the `capabilities` field on containers

 In Kubernetes v1.23 and earlier, the kubelet didn't enforce the Pod OS field.
-If your cluster runs nodes with any of those versions, you should explicitly [pin Restricted policies](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-admission-labels-for-namespaces) to a version prior to v1.25.
+If your cluster includes nodes running a v1.23 or older kubelet, you should explicitly [pin Restricted policies](https://kubernetes.io/docs/concepts/security/pod-security-admission/#pod-security-admission-labels-for-namespaces) to a version prior to v1.25.